GLOBAL MARKETS-Encouraging China PMI halts slide in Asian shares

 Markets may remain cautious, but their response “is more geared towards consolidating risky assets near lower levels that justify bearing the risk, rather than the pre-announcing more difficulties to come”, Barclays Capital said in a research note.

-On Tuesday, U.S. stocks fell, with the Dow industrials suffering the biggest drop since June 21 after DuPont and United Technologies showed profit growth slowing, adding to a string of disappointments from companies falling short of Wall Street’s expectations.
+On Tuesday, a leading European share index, te FTSEurofirst 300 index, slid to its lowest level in more than one-and-a-half months on Tuesday, while U.S. stocks fell, with the Dow industrials suffering the biggest drop since June 21 after DuPont and United Technologies showed profit growth slowing, adding to a string of disappointments from companies falling short of Wall Street’s expectations.

 U.S.-listed shares of foreign companies slid across the board on Tuesday, also on fresh worries over the euro zone’s debt crisis as Spanish bond yields rose after Moody’s Investors Service downgraded five of Spain’s regions.